Disability Discrimination Lawyer in Pasadena

 In 2008, the ADA Amendments Act specified that the ADA is meant to be interpreted broadly to protect as many workers as possible.
 This means the ADA does not keep a list of specific conditions covered under the act.

 The FEHA similarly protects employees from discrimination based on both actual and perceived disability.
-California law allows for a broader definition of disability as medical conditions limiting any major life activity, rather than significantly limiting.
+California law allows for a broader definition of disability as medical conditions limiting any major life activity rather than significantly limiting it.

 Signs of Disability Discrimination

-It is never lawful to discriminate against someone, including due to their disability.
-Employers cannot base their actions on personal biases they may have due to an employee's actual or perceived disability.
+It is never lawful to discriminate against someone due to their disability.
+Employers cannot base their actions on personal biases they may have due to an employee’s actual or perceived disability.

 An employer is barred from discrimination during: